ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--follow`, `-f`
 :   Follow the logs of job run instances.
 Use this option to stream logs of job run instances.
 If you specify the `--follow` option, you must enter `Ctrl+C` to terminate this log command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--instance`, `-i`
 :   The name of a specific job run instance.
 Use the `jobrun get` command to find the instance name.
 This value is required if `--jobrun` is not specified.